-- [241 KB] list of assisted schools that can support at least some students with mild special learning needs.
-Please check directly with the school for details on their programs.
+- Please see the Fact Sheets of each Assisted School to understand the levels of support offered.
+Many have the ability to support at least some students with mild special learning needs.
+At the bottom of each Fact Sheet you can download an individual school profile Please check directly with the listed REO and the school for details on their programs.

-- [19 MB], Booklet developed by the Office of Overseas Schools and its Advisory Committee on Exceptional Children and Youth, is designed to help families think through such decisions and contains links to useful Internet and publication resources for children with special learning needs last updated in 2021.
+- [19 MB] Booklet developed by the Office of Overseas Schools and its Advisory Committee on Exceptional Children and Youth, is designed to help families think through such decisions and contains links to useful Internet and publication resources for children with special learning needs last updated in 2022.

 - , this seminar was created to specifically meet the needs of FS families that need to understand and navigate Department of State services available overseas to children with special needs.

 - HR Bureau Webinars on Special Needs Education Allowance.
 1) (SNEA) 2) 3)